wkgcass/vproxy/doc/command.md

 ##### update

-<details><summary>Change health check config or load balancing algorithm.Param list is the same as add, but not all required.Also you can change the weight of a group in an upstream resource.</summary>
+<details><summary>Change health check config or load balancing algorithm.
+Param list is the same as add, but not all required.
+Also you can change the weight of a group in an upstream resource.</summary>

 <br>